-- Approval of the shareholders' meeting can be one of the factors that demonstrate the need of the countermeasure from a perspective of ensuring the time and information necessary to confirm the shareholders' intentions regarding the acquisition proposal at the shareholders' meeting.
-In addition, it can be one of the factors that demonstrate the need of the countermeasure from a perspective of ensuring that shareholders have an opportunity to make their decision in a non-coercive manner when coercive acquisition tactics are used, by providing shareholders with an opportunity to decide whether to approve or reject an acquisition proposal separately from the decision to sell their shares.71 - ➤ The fact that shareholders, after comprehensively considering various factors72 related to the acquisition proposal, approve the invocation of countermeasures because they
+- Approval of the shareholders' meeting demonstrates the need to ensure the time and information necessary to confirm the shareholders' intentions regarding the acquisition proposal at the shareholders' meeting.
+In addition, by providing shareholders with an opportunity to decide whether to approve or reject an acquisition proposal separately from the decision to sell their shares, the need to ensure that shareholders have an opportunity to make their decision in a non-coercive manner is demonstrated when coercive acquisition tactics are used.68 - The fact that shareholders, after comprehensively considering various factors69 related to the acquisition proposal, approve the invocation of countermeasures because they

-70 See Bull-dog Sauce case (Supreme Court decision, August 7, 2007), Fuji Kosan case (Tokyo High Court decision, August 10, 2021), Tokyo Kikai Seisakusho case (Supreme Court decision, November 18, 2021), and Mitsuboshi case (Supreme Court decision, July 28, 2022).
+67 See Fuji Kosan case (Tokyo High Court decision, August 10, 2021), Tokyo Kikai Seisakusho case (Supreme Court decision, November 18, 2021), and Mitsuboshi case (Supreme Court decision, July 28, 2022).
 To supplement, the idea that the necessity is inferred by obtaining shareholders' meeting resolution when invoking the countermeasure against a specific acquirer applies similarly regardless of whether the response policy was adopted during normal phase or at an emergent phase.

-71 However, since coercion requires case specific consideration as described in "Appendix 2: Assessment of Coercion," it is not advisable to emphasize the necessity of countermeasures merely based on the fact that coercion may arise as a result of open-market purchases or partial tenders offers.
+68 However, since coercion requires case specific consideration as described in "Appendix 2: Assessment of Coercion," it is not advisable to emphasize the necessity of countermeasures merely based on the fact that coercion may arise as a result of open-market purchases or partial tenders offers.

-72 For example, the following factors may be considered: whether there is a necessity to secure time and information or the necessity to remove coercion; whether there is a risk of apparent infringement on corporate value and shareholders' common interests; whether the terms of the acquisition proposal are believe that the acquisition if consummated will harm corporate value and the shareholders' common interests, can be one of the factors that indicate the necessity, in the sense that the invocation of countermeasures is dependent on the rational intention of the shareholders, i.e. those who the company's interests are attributed to.
+69 For example, the following factors may be considered: whether there is a necessity to secure time and information or the necessity to remove coercion; whether there is a risk of apparent infringement on corporate value and shareholders' common interests; whether the terms of the acquisition proposal are insufficient compared to the intrinsic value of the company; whether there is a high risk of infringing corporate value and the common interests of shareholders due to changes in relationships with employees, business partners, and other stakeholders; and whether the purchase is inappropriate from the perspective of public order and morals, including participation by or involvement of anti-social forces.

+believe that the acquisition if consummated will harm corporate value and the shareholders' common interests, indicates the necessity, in the sense that the invocation of countermeasures is dependent on the rational intention of the shareholders, i.e. those who the company's interests are attributed to.